Back to Blog

 by AZvertising Team

 You have been running Sponsored Products for months.
-Sales are decent, ACoS is manageable, but growth has flatlined.
+Book sales are decent, ACoS is manageable, but growth has flatlined.
 You keep hearing about Sponsored Brands, but every time you try to set one up, you are not sure if the video format is worth it, whether the headline ads actually move the needle, or if you are just going to split your budget and make everything worse.

 Let’s break down exactly how these two ad types work, when each one shines, and how to use them together without cannibalizing your own campaigns.

-Why Sellers Love Them
+Why Authors Love Them

-• Lowest barrier to entry: No brand registry required, no creative assets needed
+• Lowest barrier to entry: No brand registry required, no creative assets needed — just a published book

-• Granular control: Keyword-level bidding, negative targeting, and detailed search term reports
+• Granular control: Keyword-level bidding, negative targeting, and detailed search term reports for genre and niche targeting

-• Proven conversion rates: Because these ads look native, they typically convert at higher rates than display-style formats
+• Proven conversion rates: Because these ads look native, they typically convert at higher rates than display-style formats — crucial for book-buying decisions

 Where Sponsored Products Fall Short

-If your entire advertising strategy is Sponsored Products, you are fishing in the same pond as every other seller — competing purely on price, reviews, and bid aggressiveness.
+If your entire advertising strategy is Sponsored Products, you are fishing in the same pond as every other author — competing purely on price, reviews, and bid aggressiveness.
 That is a race to the bottom.

 Best Use Cases for Sponsored Products